itzrrj2/milgya/README.md

 ### Basic Usage

 1. Start the bot by sending `/start`
-2. Send a TeraBox link to download the file
+2. Send a Ter link to download the file
 3. The bot will process the link and send the file to you

 ### Commands